 SCOR-PSE Chair Lecture

-- Lecture by Olivier Jeanne: “Should central banks backstop government debt?”, June 1, 2023 | Click here for more information
+| Click here for more information - Lecture by Olivier Jeanne: “Should central banks backstop government debt?”, June 1, 2023 | Click here for more information

-- Lecture by Laura Veldkamp: “Data and the changing economics of knowledge production”, May 19, 2022 | Click here for more information
+- Lecture by Laura Veldkamp: “Data and the changing economics of knowledge production”, May 19, 2022 | Click here to watch the replay

-- Lecture by Luigi Zingales "Can Democracy Survive a Concentrated Economy?", June 7, 2021 | Click here for more information
+- Lecture by Luigi Zingales "Can Democracy Survive a Concentrated Economy?", June 7, 2021 | Click here to watch the replay

-- Lecture SCOR-PSE - Jesus Fernandez-Villaverde , April 28-29, 2020 | Click here for more information
+- Lecture SCOR-PSE - Jesus Fernandez-Villaverde , April 28-29, 2020 | Click here to watch the replay

-- Lecture by Nicolas Bloom "Why do Stock Markets Jump (and Trump’s Impact on Markets)", December 5, 2019 | Click here for more information
+- Lecture by Nicolas Bloom "Why do Stock Markets Jump (and Trump’s Impact on Markets)", December 5, 2019 | Click here to watch the replay

 SCOR-PSE Chair Roundtable

-- SCOR-PSE Chair: Online Roundtable - Macroeconomic consequences of Coronavirus crisis, On May 4, 2020 | Click here for more information
+- SCOR-PSE Chair: Online Roundtable - Macroeconomic consequences of Coronavirus crisis, On May 4, 2020 | Click here to watch the replay

 SCOR-PSE Chair Workshop